This crochet infinity scarf was one of those ideas that just popped into my head and I decided to run with.

 Have you made a crochet item with the chevron crochet stitch yet?
-I’ll admit it has not been the easiest technique for me to learn but it is such a beautiful technique that I hope to explore more of.
+I’ll admit it has not been the easiest technique for me to learn but it is such a beautiful technique to explore more of.

 I really like infinity scarves, but would you believe this is my first crochet infinity scarf design?
 Ha!
 Usually, I make things that I can wear, use in my home or that makes a great gift but I’ve never thought of an infinity scarf as an piece to make.

 That is largely in part because of the climate I live in.
 We experience more summer heat than winter chill, thus I run out of time before I can design a crochet item for the cooler months.

 Once upon a time, I made beaded jewelry and my love of beads has remained.
 I have a bunch of these beads my sister sent me some years ago and I figured I could incorporate them into this scarf design.
 Of course, this is an optional feature if working with beads is not your thing.
 I also threw in little yarn scraps in my storage; no wasting, right?
 SO, you can do the same if you want or you can use one yarn colour all through.

 The beauty of this infinity scarf shows in the different ways you can style it.
 Whether you choose to wear the beads at your front, side or back, this chevron crochet scarf will make a lovely accessory.